How do you define a successful travel blogger?

 A word on delegation

 A lot of the ‘big travel bloggers’ have to hire people to work for them.
 Check out this example from ytravelblog.com about how many staff they have and you can see from the comments how surprised everyone is about the size of the team.
 Readers just can’t see all the hard graft that goes on behind a blog – Caz and Craig would never be able to keep the success of ytravelblog up alone, as well as travel and care for two children.
-As you saw in my tongue-in-cheek travel blogger job vacancy advert, a lot of work goes into being a travel blogger, and a lot more to being a popular one.
+A lot of work goes into being a travel blogger, and a lot more to being a popular one.
 I know of one travel blogging couple who’ve hired someone specifically to manage their StumbleUpon accounts, nothing else, that’s how much time you could spend on all these social media platforms.

 I’ve dabbled in hiring people from elance.com and the like, but with all the back and forth emails I could’ve done the job myself quicker.
 See that vickyflipfloptravels.com logo up there?
 That took me three months and three freelancers to get, even though I knew exactly what I wanted.
 I decided at that point I wanted my blog to be all me and so ended up doing the site redesign myself, in two weeks, at a cost of just £50 for the basic theme.